 What is Interlibrary Loan or ILL-Odum Express?

 Interlibrary loan is a service through which a user can obtain materials which are not owned by Odum library.
 The materials are borrowed or obtained for you from another library.
-Odum Library's collection (GIL@VSU Catalog and Journal Quick Search) and the GIL Universal Catalog should always be checked before making an interlibrary loan request.
+Odum Library's collection (GIL@VSU Catalog and Journals A-Z) should always be checked before making an interlibrary loan request.

 ILL - Odum Express encompasses both IinterLibrary Loan service as often abbreviated ILL and Odum Express document delivery service as available to:

 - All VSU students, faculty, staff, and administrators - Journal article document delivery to computer desktop

 - Faculty, staff, and administrators - On-campus office document delivery service of books and other items.

 - Distance education students, faculty and staff - Off-campus mail document delivery service of ILLiad Interlibrary Loan borrowed books and other items.
 NOTE: Excludes GIL Express!
 Distance education students can select the closest University System of Georgia Library to pick up and return GIL Express requested books.
 GIL Express books are not mailed to distance education students.
 GIL Express books are delivered only to on campus faculty and staff.

 If you are currently enrolled at or employed by Valdosta State University, you are eligible to use interlibrary loan.
 Retired faculty are still eligible if they live in Lowndes county and have an active VSU email account.
 Otherwise, contact your local public library for interlibrary loan service.